m4rtin195/dmx-merger/README.md

 # dmx-merger

-The practical part of my bachelor thesis, a device based on AVR microcontrollers, which joins two DMX512 signal streams together.
+A practical part of my bachelor thesis, a device based on AVR microcontrollers, which joins two DMX512 signal streams together.

 The project consists of 2 MCUs:
 - `ATmega324P` that serves as a *receiver*, and "master" controller in the device, and